-Beginning in 2017, online instruction at Chemeketa will be guided by the following Quality Online Instruction standards.
-These standards were developed by a committee comprised of faculty and administrators to ensure high quality online instruction and establish the foundation for a positive online experience by students and faculty alike.
+Beginning the 2017-2018 academic year, online instruction at Chemeketa will be guided by the following Quality Online Instruction standards.
+These standards were developed by a committee comprised of faculty and administrators to ensure high quality online instruction and establish the foundation for a positive online experience for students and faculty alike.
 The QOI initiative built upon our work with the Quality Matters course design standards.

 What are the QOI standards?